Let’s Start Again

 “I have killed your god, his blood now bathing your planet.
 Saturating it with his pain.
 Feel his despair and let it flow out of you.”
-Anodyne screamed as he twisted his fist, clenching it as hard as he could he screamed into the sky.
-Blood pouring from his closed fist the stars slowly faded and the black of Anodyne’s eyes turned red.
+Anodyne screamed as he twisted his fist; clenching it as hard as he could, he screamed into the sky.
+Blood poured from his closed fist, the stars slowly faded, and the black of Anodyne’s eyes turned red.

 “Hmm, I guess this is too close to touching for this to work.”
 Anodyne pondered on a thought before pointing back to one of his new worshippers.
 “You, get up here.”

 The worshipper rushed to Anodyne’s side and looked up at him expectantly.
 Anodyne looked down at him with one eye.